callmej0/ros2_documentation/source/Installation/_Apt-Repositories.rst

    $ sudo apt install software-properties-common
    $ sudo add-apt-repository universe

-The package `ros-apt-source <https://github.com/ros-infrastructure/ros-apt-source/>`_ provides keys and source configuration for the ROS repositories.
+The `ros-apt-source <https://github.com/ros-infrastructure/ros-apt-source/>`_ packages provide keys and apt source configuration for the various ROS repositories.

 Installing the ros2-apt-source package will configure ROS 2 repositories for your system.
 Updates to repository configuration will occur automatically when new versions of this package are released to the ROS repositories.